animatlabs/animatlabs.github.io/_drafts/2027-04-26-erroror-discriminated-unions-csharp.md

 ---
 title: "ErrorOr, OneOf, and the Result Pattern: Discriminated Unions in C#"
 excerpt: >-
-  "Three libraries, one goal: stop throwing exceptions for expected failures.
-How ErrorOr, OneOf, and Ardalis.Result compare -- and which one fits your project."
+  Three libraries, one goal: stop throwing exceptions for expected failures.
+How ErrorOr, OneOf, and Ardalis.Result compare, and which one fits your project.
 categories:
   - Technical
   - .NET